-Here are some of the best government simulation games on PC:
+Here are the best political games on PC in 2024:

-One of the poster children of political games, the Democracy series views government simulations through the lense of policy and popular opinion.
-You play as the primary head of state for a country, and can set whatever policies, laws, and other choices to test your political ideas.
-The only goal of Democracy 4 is to get re-elected, but it’s a game that by design is supposed to be without inherent bias.
+One of the poster children for political games, the Democracy series views government simulations through the lens of policy and popular opinion.
+You play as the primary head of state for a country and can set whatever policies and laws to test your political ideas.
+The only goal of Democracy 4 is to get re-elected, but it’s a game that, by design, is supposed to be without inherent bias.

-The digital population you rule will dynamically and randomly react to your policies, giving you the pushback you need to simulate the careful negotiation and compromise between political ideals and voting population.
+The digital population you rule dynamically and randomly reacts to your policies, giving you the pushback you need to simulate the careful negotiation and compromise between political ideals and the voting population.
 It’s such an intricate simulation that national newspapers in the UK have used it several times to test the manifestos of political parties in the run-up to elections.
-While it doesn’t have all of the management capabilities of more old-school simulation games, this is the truest ‘political game’ you’ll ever play.
-It’s currently in Steam Early Access.
+While it doesn’t have all the management capabilities of more old-school simulation games, this is the most authentic ‘political game’ you’ll ever play.

-A precursor to games like Power & Revolution (mentioned below) and other similar series like RealPolitiks II, the SuperPower series started life in 2002, with the better known sequel launching in 2004.
+A precursor to games like Power & Revolution and similar series like RealPolitiks II, the SuperPower series started in 2002, with the better-known sequel launching in 2004.
 SuperPower 2 would eventually get a Steam release ten years later in 2014.

-SuperPower 2 is an old-school simulation game, with a meaty, information heavy UI, lots and lots of buttons to press, and the entire ruling infrastructure of any one of 140 playable nations.
-What I remember most about it is the fact that most games ended in someone getting nuked – usually me.
-The game has had a robust mod scene keeping it alive all these years, and THQ Nordic recently announced it would be reviving the series with Superpower 3, due sometime in 2022.
+SuperPower 2 is an old-school simulation game with a meaty, information-heavy UI and the entire ruling infrastructure of any one of 140 playable nations.
+The game has had a robust mod scene, keeping it alive for all these years.

 Supreme Ruler: Ultimate

-Supreme Ruler, as a series, has skewed more towards the war game side of the simulation spectrum because most of them tend to focus on a specific conflicts such as WW2 or WW1, but there have been other games set in the Cold War and modern times as well that have less military focus.
+Supreme Ruler, as a series, has skewed more towards the war game side of the simulation spectrum because most of them tend to focus on specific conflicts such as WW2 or WW1.

-Supreme Ruler: Ultimate released in 2014, and is an attempt to marry all of the games together into one – starting just prior to The Great War, you can lead a single nation through both global conflicts, the cold war, and then into modern times and the near future.
-There are also specific historical scenarios you can play through as well.
-While military and fighting mechanics are key to this series, there are also robust political management aspects as well that can rival other more dedicated games on this list, as you also need to run the country as a whole, no matter what’s going on.
+Supreme Ruler: Ultimate is an attempt to marry all of the games together into one – starting just before The Great War, you can lead a single nation through global conflicts, The Cold War, and then into modern times and the near future.
+There are specific historical scenarios you can play through as well.
+While military and fighting mechanics are key to this series, robust political management aspects can rival other more dedicated games on this list, as you need to run the country as a whole, no matter what’s going on.

 Rebel Inc: Escalation

-We’re taking a break from more global facing political simulations for a more localised game that you should definitely try if you’re looking for a well-researched take of the War on Terror.
+We’re taking a break from more global-facing political simulations for a more localized game that you should try if you’re looking for a well-researched take on the War on Terror.
 You’re in charge of a fictional region inspired by Afghanistan, tasked with trying to rebuild after a devastating conflict.
-This involves not only manging civilian matters to bring prosperity, but also fighting off insurgents who will oppose you.
+This involves managing civilian matters to bring prosperity and fighting off insurgents who oppose you.

-On the face of it this could be mistaken for a simple real-time tactical war game, but there are plenty of tools available to you that don’t ajust involve fighting.
-You’ve got to make best use of international aid and funding to build infrastructure, amenities, educate the populace, and eventually train replacement forces to take over so your initial NATO troops can be sent home, something which gives you a boost.
+On the face of it, this could be mistaken for a simple real-time tactical war game, but plenty of tools are available to you that don’t just involve fighting.
+You’ve got to make the best use of international aid and funding to build infrastructure and amenities, educate the populace, and eventually train replacement forces to take over so your initial NATO troops can be sent home.

-There’s strictly speaking no direct government simulation in Rebel Inc, but you do engage in local politics and enact policies that help the local authorities rebuild.
+Strictly speaking, there’s no direct government simulation in Rebel Inc, but you do engage in local politics and enact policies that help the local authorities rebuild.
 Ndemic has put a lot of time and effort into making this a sensitive, authentic experience.
-It’s a shame that recent events seem to have proven the real-world strategy doesn’t actually work.

-This is the digital adaptation of one of the most fascinating cold war board games of our time.
-A nail-biting two player experience, one person represents America, while the other Soviet Russia.
-It’s a card-driven game where victory points decide the final winner, but given you have most of the world to play with you have to carefully pick your strategy.
+This is the digital adaptation of one of the most fascinating Cold War board games.
+In a nail-biting two-player experience, one person represents America, while the other represents Soviet Russia.
+It’s a card-driven game where victory points decide the final winner, but given that you have most of the world to play with, you must pick your strategy carefully.

-Again, there’s no government simulation here, but Twilight Struggle is a political strategy game aimed at trying to recreate the subtle yet momentous ideological posturing that dominated the cold war period until the Soviet Union’s collapse.
-Wars are present in a very abstract sense – mainly via the cards as flavour text – but the main goal is to have more influence in a country than your opponent, and through that the most influence in a region, making sure you score at the opportune moment.
+Again, there’s no government simulation here, but Twilight Struggle is a political strategy game aimed at trying to recreate the subtle yet meaningful ideological posturing that dominated the Cold War period until the Soviet Union’s collapse.
+Wars are present in a very abstract sense – mainly via the cards as flavor text – but the main goal is to have more influence in a country than your opponent and, through that, the most influence in a region, making sure you score at the opportune moment.

-It’s just as much a city builder game as it is a political game, but Tropico holds a special place in our hearts because it brought a humerous, slightly dystopian twist to the nation building formula.
-You are the newly appointed dictator of a banana republic, and must take it from an ex-colonial outpost to a thriving paradise, either through exports or tourism, or both!
+It’s just as much a city building game as a political game, but Tropico holds a special place in our hearts because it brought a humorous, slightly dystopian twist to the nation-building formula.
+You are the newly appointed dictator of a banana republic and must take it from an ex-colonial outpost to a thriving paradise, either through exports, tourism, or both!

-While more recent entries like Tropico 6 are also pretty good, Tropico 4 sticks with us specifically as it touched on some really interesting political dynamics in a way the previous games hadn’t.
-While you couldn’t control your government in fine detail like many of the other games above, you could enact certain policies, and a large part of this was dedicated to international relations.
-You could even set superpowers against each other in competing for your influence, although if you took things too far one of them was likely to just invade and overthrow you.
+While more recent entries like Tropico 6 are also pretty good, Tropico 4 sticks with us specifically as it touched on some fascinating political dynamics in a way the previous games hadn’t.
+While you couldn’t control your government in fine detail like many of the other games above, you could enact specific policies and a large part of this was dedicated to international relations.
+You could even set superpowers against each other in competing for your influence, although if you took things too far, one of them was likely just to invade and overthrow you.